Yellowstone National Park: Early civil and military administration

-Grinnell documented the poaching of buffalo, deer, elk, and antelope for hides: "It is estimated that during the winter of 1874–1875, not less than 3,000 buffalo and mule deer suffer even more severely than the elk, and the antelope nearly as much."

-As a result, Langford was forced to step down in 1877.

-Having traveled through Yellowstone and witnessed land management problems, Philetus Norris volunteered for the position following Langford's exit.
-Congress finally saw fit to implement a salary for the position and provide minimal funding to operate the park.
-Norris used these funds to expand access to the park, building numerous crude roads and facilities.

 In 1880, Harry Yount was appointed as a gamekeeper to control poaching and vandalism in the park.
 Yount had previously spent decades exploring the mountain country of present-day Wyoming, including the Grand Tetons, after joining F V. Hayden's Geological Survey in 1873.
 Yount is the first national park ranger, and Yount's Peak, at the head of the Yellowstone River, was named in his honor.
 These measures proved insufficient, as neither Norris nor the three superintendents who followed were given sufficient manpower or resources.

 During the 1870s and 1880s, Native American tribes were effectively excluded from the national park.
-Under a half-dozen tribes had made seasonal use of the Yellowstone area — the only year-round residents were small bands of Eastern Shoshone known as "Sheepeaters".
+Under a half-dozen tribes had made seasonal use of the Yellowstone area — the only year-round residents were the Tukudeka, the band of Eastern Shoshone called the "Sheepeaters".
 They left the area under the assurances of a treaty negotiated in 1868, under which the Sheepeaters ceded their lands but retained the right to hunt in Yellowstone.
 The United States never ratified the treaty and refused to recognize the claims of the Sheepeaters or any other tribe that had used Yellowstone.

-The Nez Perce band associated with Chief Joseph, numbering about 750 people, passed through Yellowstone National Park in thirteen days in late August 1877.
-They were being pursued by the U.S. Army and entered the national park about two weeks after the Battle of the Big Hole.
-Some of the Nez Perce were friendly to the tourists and other people they encountered in the park; some were not.
-Nine park visitors were briefly taken captive.
-Despite Joseph and other chiefs ordering that no one should be harmed, at least two people were killed and several wounded.
-One of the areas where encounters occurred was in Lower Geyser Basin and east along a branch of the Firehole River to Mary Mountain and beyond.
-That stream was named Nez Perce Creek in memory of their trail through the area.
-A group of Bannocks entered the park in 1878, alarming park Superintendent Philetus Norris.
-In the aftermath of the Sheepeater Indian War of 1879, Norris built a fort to prevent Native Americans from entering the national park.